dumontgoulart/receipt_wp3_chain_events/README.md

 **Expertiment setup**:
  - Multilinear regressions (for causality) between local meteorological variables and crop yields at a grid level;
- - A partial-equilibrium model (GLOBIOM) that links crop yields variability to socio-economical impacts.
+ - A partial-equilibrium model (GLOBIOM) that links crop yields variability to socio-economical impacts;
+ - Climate change scenarios customly designed according to stakeholders and experts inputs;
+ - Integration between models and scenarios.